estrizal/Discord-bot-with-personality-AI-FREE/README.md

 # Ai-Peronality-discord-bot
 AI powered discord chat bots with personality for Free ✨ Using Google's palm 2 text generation.
+Which is kinda similar to google bard.
+But A little worse.
+But hey! inaccurate responses means responses with personality.

 Prerequisite:-
 * A GOOGLE ACCOUNT (i mean.. who doesn't have it)